Quantum-classical study of charge transport in organic semiconductors with multiple low-frequency vibrational modes: Results

-{\it C.} The impact of multiple vibrational modes to diffusion and mobility in the Peierls model is shown in Figs.~\ref{Figure3} (a) and (b).
+The impact of multiple vibrational modes to diffusion and mobility in the Peierls model is shown in Figs.~\ref{Figure3} (a) and (b).
 In the $\gamma_0 \rightarrow 0$ limit the model reduces to the single-mode case that we have just described.
 We take the same set of phonon frequencies ratio $\omega_\xi/\omega_0$ as for the Holstein model, while the distribution of coupling constants and mode-dependent off-diagonal disorder is shown in Figs.~\ref{Figure3} (c) and (d).
 For larger $\gamma_0$, the scattering from the modes away from $\omega_0$ becomes more important.
 This leads to the gradual disappearance of the upturn in $D(t)$ and the zero-frequency peak in $\mu(\omega)$.
 The TL solution is shown for comparison.
 Interestingly, the zero-frequency peak was observed in some experiments on OSCs \cite{Fischer_2006}, while it is absent in others \cite{Li_2007}.

-Our QC solution is in a reasonable quantitative agreement with a very recent dissipation equations of motion (DEOM) solution \cite{Jankovic_DEOM_2025}.
-We believe that a small discrepancy is mostly due to the insufficient hierarchical depth $D=4$ in the DEOM solution.
+Our QC solution is in quite good agreement with a very recent dissipation equations of motion (DEOM) solution shown in Fig.~5 of Ref.~\cite{Jankovic_DEOM_2025}.
+We believe that a discrepancy is mostly due to the insufficient hierarchical depth $D = 4$ in the DEOM solution, which particularly affects the low-frequency modes due to low phonon excitation energy (see a comparison in our Fig. 2 and a discussion in Sec.
+III of Ref.~\cite{Jankovic_DEOM_2025}).